 Finding yourself without the Internet, cable TV or electricity in a new home would be stressful.
 To prevent that, call your providers and find out when you need to turn everything off.

-Change Your Address When
+Change Your Address When You Relocate

 Don’t forget to change your address before you relocate.
 You wouldn’t want to have your shipments delivered to your old address, would you?
 Not only that, but your bills should arrive at your new location without delay.
 Call your bank and notify them about your new whereabouts.